shivshankar12345/pet-food-ecommerce-backend/README.md

 Steps to run this project:

 1. Run `npm i` command
+2. Before Run the Project Run the Migration File By this Command `npm run typeorm -- migration:run -d src/db/data-source.ts `
+3. If face Some Issues You can revert migration file by run this command `npm run typeorm -- migration:revert -d src/db/data-source.ts`
-2. For Run the Project
+4. For Run the Project
    i.
 Run `npm start` for started with node ii.
 Run `npm run dev` for started with nodemon